 This post may contain affiliate links provided for your convenience.
 We earn commissions if you shop through the links on this page.
 I am also an Amazon Associate and earn from qualifying purchases Read my full disclosure policy.

 A while back a reader asked me the best way to fold and organize jeans.
 I don’t know about you, but I’ve tried everything when it comes to folding and organizing my jeans.
 If you’re looking for a simple fold technique, I’ve found the easiest and best option.

 These tips also work well if you’re wondering how to fold pants.

-I was looking for the best way to neatly fold jeans (and to fold pants, too) and save space in my closet.
-Then I found how to fold jeans and organize them so that my closet stayed nice and neat.
+This is the best way I’ve found to neatly fold jeans (and to fold pants, too) and save space in a closet.
+It allows you to organize them so your closet stays nice and neat.

 Nothing was working for me.
 Hanging jeans takes up a lot of valuable real estate in your closet since jeans tend to be bulky.
 I particularly hated the stack of folded jeans.
 The pair I wanted to wear was never on the top.
 I had to do a whole dance to remove the pair I wanted from the stack and then return the stack to its neatly stacked position.
 Ugh.
 I’ve got a life to live and not enough time to play re-stack the jeans.

 Then I realized that I could fold and file my jeans just like I do my t-shirts and linens. to organize them and save space.
 You know, fold jeans like a professional.